 Diabetic neuropathy and peripheral vascular disease are the two main affecting causes of feet.

-While in peripheral vascular disease the blood vessels become narrow and stiffed which reduces the blood flow to the extremities.
+While in peripheral vascular disease, the blood vessels become narrow and stiff which reduces the blood flow to the extremities.
 Also, the high blood glucose level thickened the blood which slows down their flow with slow delivery of nutrients making the wounds heal slowly.

 Due to high blood glucose levels, the bacteria and fungi get the best nutrient media where it grows and divides making the wounds more serious.